 One thing you shouldn’t need to do is count calories.
 Nutrients are your fuel, and calories are not an enemy you need to conquer!

-Not sure how to start or stick to your Warrior Diet meal plan?
-Our experts outline some of the dos and don’ts below.
-If you’re ever unsure about your meals or fasting regimen, check out our SIMPLE quiz to discover what plans might work best for you and how to improve your overall nutrition.
+If your doctor is on board with a Warrior Diet and you need some extra support in getting started or sticking to it, our experts outline some of the dos and don’ts below.
+If you’re ever unsure about your meals or fasting regimen, check out our Simple quiz to discover what schedules might work best for you and how to improve your overall nutrition.

 Want to crush your Warrior Diet meal plan?
 Make sure your plan is heavy on protein, calcium-rich food, and healthy fats like avocado, nuts, or whole eggs.